nellore/rail/README.md

+Rail
+====

-This is the source repository for the scalable suite RNA-seq analysis software that has yet to be named.
+This is the source repository for the Rail-*, which currently includes just the Rail-RNA suite of RNA-seq analysis software.

 Design
 ------

 Here's a flowchart showing how all the pipeline stages relate to each other, and which source file each is implemented in.
-The source files referred to are in the `src/rnawesome` subdirectory.
+The source files referred to are in the `src/rnawesome` subdirectory (note: rename this to remove reference to `rnawesome`).
 More detailed descriptions of the input and output tuples for each step can be found in the source file headers.